 Ten Ways to Maintain Your Weight Over the Holidays

-Just a taste: Be selective and choose foods you really want.
+Just a taste: Be selective and choose the foods you want.
 Often just a taste will satisfy cravings.
 Remember to socialize away from the food to decrease nibbling.

 Eat slowly: Take time at holiday meals to taste the food and enjoy the company.

 Listen to your stomach: Stop eating before you feel stuffed.
-Wait 30 minutes before going back for seconds, and only if you are still hungry.
+Wait 30 minutes before going back for seconds, and only if you're still hungry.

-Position yourself away from the snack food: Avoid sitting or standing near snack foods while at gatherings, where you may be more likely to snack.
-Choose low calorie snacks whenever possible such as vegetables, fruits or pretzels.
+Position yourself away from the snack food: Avoid sitting or standing near snack foods, where you may be more likely to snack.
+Choose low-calorie snacks when possible such as vegetables, fruits or pretzels.

 Don't be a Grinch: Forget the "all or nothing" mindset.
-Depriving yourself of special foods or feeling guilty when you enjoy them isn't part of a healthy eating strategy, and it's not part of the holiday spirit!
-Enjoy special foods in small portions and truly taste and savor them!
+Depriving yourself of special foods or feeling guilty when you enjoy them isn't part of a healthy eating strategy.
+Enjoy special foods in small portions.

 Make Healthier Holiday Choices (PDF) (ChooseMyPlate)